Best Service Truck Air Compressors For 2023 & 2024

 - Pittsburgh Automotive

 Harbor Freight’s Extended Service Protection (ESP) makes these air compressors desirable for the casual air user.
-Harbor Freight will replace, repair, or refund your purchase with 1 or 2-year coverage plan.
-This warranty program is a great way to get peace of mind when buying lower price-point air compressors with a shorter lifespan.
-This warranty program is a great way to get peace of mind when buying lower price-point air compressors with a shorter lifespan.
+Harbor Freight will replace, repair, or refund your purchase with 1 or 2-year coverage beyond the original manufacturer’s warranty.
+This warranty program is a great way to get peace of mind when buying lower-price-point air compressors with a shorter lifespan.

 Champion is best known for its reciprocating air compressor models and, as far as recips go, Champion tends to make a version that’s higher quality than most on the market; Champion doesn’t make the toss-away reciprocating air compressors that get thrown off the back of trucks when they die.